 What does facilitating a Crash Course involve?

 We’re partnering with local organisations and community groups to deliver workshops that spark discussion on topics that matter to people.
-You’ll be paired with another facilitator to deliver weekly two hour workshops for six to eight weeks to groups of up to 15 people.
-Workshops are discussion led and taught through a range of specially designed participatory exercises.
+You’ll be paired with another facilitator to deliver weekly two hour pre-written workshops for six to eight weeks to groups of up to 15 people.
+Workshops are discussion led and facilitated through a range of specially designed participatory exercises.

 You’ll be provided with full training during an intensive two day weekend prior to starting your course.
 You’ll also receive ongoing remote support from our Crash Course Coordinator.
 The Coordinator will visit each pair of volunteers at least once during the course duration.

 Find out more about the Crash Course.

 Economy is a young charity with a mission to make economics more understandable.
 In 2016, we found only 12% of the UK public felt that politicians and the media talk about economics in an accessible way.
 We make jargon-free content about the economics issues people really care about.
 We also work with schools, communities, and economic institutions to make the subject more clear and engaging.

 1. Make a difference